JensJoschi/variability_timing/methods.md

  We repeated all further analyses with uncapped variances, with those points removed, and with an unweighted meta-analysis to test how this decision biased our results. (todo)

+## changes after statistical consulting  (oct 2018)
+inverse variance approach is probably fine as is, though capping at the xth percentile is better than saying 10* the mean. using a sample-size weighing may be better than inverse variance wieghing.
+The actual analysis is fine, though the I² close to 100% is strange. double check if there is an error.

+description of the sample size weighing:
+Meta-analysis models differ from regular mixed-effects models in that the data points (effect sizes of each study) are weighed by their reliability.
+Usually the models are weighed by the inverse of the effect size variance, but this was not feasible in our analysis.
+Even though we restricted our analysis to populations with at least two points on the sloped part, an unbalanced distribution of data points (e.g. at 5% and 95% induction) caused partial overfitting in some populations and resulted in unrealistically low standard errors.
+We looked at funnel plots (s.e. vs residuals of the models 1) CDL~lat, random = ID/genus/order, unit weight; 2) slope ~ 1, same random, unit weight), and they showed that points with high standard errors spread less around expectation than points with low standard errors (i.e. the funnel goes wrong way). especially for slope estimates with s.e. between 0 and 20.
+For higher s.e. it becomes better (spread proportional to s.e.)

+We tried a different weighing, based on the no. of points on the sloped part.
+We counted all points on sloped part plus first point on the upper and lower limit.
+These are the points that mostly define shape of drc.
+It was manually done by counting the points on the fittted curves.These funnel plots look much better, because they are in the right direction now.
+The shading "funnel" is missing in these plots, because it cannot be calculated with sample sizes only.
+See also ?funnel.

+ (Fig. S1).
+The inverse variance weight hence ranged over 5 orders of magnitude (100 - 10-5), with highest values mostly on the least reliable studies.
+We therefore weighed the studies by the number of day length treatments that hit the sloped part.
+This is similar to a sample size- weighing approach, only without the caveat that sample sizes are not comparable across studies.
+To test whether this decision biased our results, we repeated all analyses by weighing with inverse variances (these were capped at the 20th percentile to allow model convergence) and with an unweighted analysis.

 ## Statistical analysis

 The statistical model became quite complicated, and I needed to test a couple of things before settling on the final model.
 Originally I planned the following models: